Strata laws being rolled out in stages so you can prepare

 Learn more about strata committees.

-If an owner or other person has damaged common property and the owners corporation has taken legal action against them, the owners corporation will no longer be able to delay making repairs to the common property if a delay would affect a person’s access or use of the common property or a lot.
+If an owner or other person has damaged common property and the owners corporation has taken legal action against them, the owners corporation cannot delay making repairs to the common property if a delay would affect a person’s access or use of the common property or a lot.

 For example, if an owners corporation sues an owner for causing a large crack in the stairs to the lobby with their motorbike, this damage affects a person's use of the stairs.
 So, the owners corporation cannot delay getting this repair done.